clux/js-talk-cisco/TALK.md

 Though I will informally try to define what this this supposedly good subset of javascript is, so while you'd think I don't have to talk about dragons, there be dragons everywhere.
 I'm just trying to introduce you to the ones you have to deal with, and then gloss over the rest because contrary to the impression you'll get from this talk, most stuff work fantastically.

 Oh, yeah, and if you don't know I'm Eirik.
-I open source web stuff and node modules on github if you're into that kind of thing.
-These slides will be up there later.
+I work in the protocols team, and I open source web stuff and node modules on github if you're into that kind of thing.
+These slides will be up there.

 ## Language
 When people talk about JS they often talk about a bunch of different things.